Arakan campaign (1942–1943): Japanese counter-attack

 Indian XV Corps headquarters under Lieutenant General Slim belatedly took charge of the Arakan front.
 Although the British 6th Brigade was still formidable in spite of its recent defeats, Slim was concerned that the other troops on the front were tired and demoralised.
 Nevertheless, he and Lomax anticipated that the Japanese would next try to capture the Maungdaw-Buthidaung road and planned to surround and destroy them.
 While the British 6th Brigade defended the coastal plain, eight British and Indian battalions were deployed to encircle the Japanese as they neared the road at a point where two tunnels carried it through the Mayu range.

 In late April, the Japanese attacked northwards, as Slim and Lomax had predicted.
 They met stiff resistance on the flanks and advanced instead in the centre.
 On 4 May as Slim prepared to order two Indian battalions to surround the Japanese, a British battalion defending a hill referred to as Point 551 gave way, allowing the Japanese to cut the Maungdaw-Buthidaung road.
 Counter-attacks failed and the British and Indian troops in Buthidaung and the Kalapanzin valley were cut off.
 As there was no other route for motor vehicles across the Mayu Range, they were forced to destroy their transport before retreating north up the valley.

 Irwin ordered Maungdaw at least to be held but Slim and Lomax decided that the port was not prepared for a siege and that Japanese artillery could dominate the Naf River on which the port stood, preventing reinforcements and supplies reaching it.
 They also feared that the exhausted troops which 26th Indian Division had inherited could not be relied upon to defend the port resolutely.
 On 11 May, the port was abandoned and XV Corps fell back to Cox's Bazar in India, where the open rice-growing country gave the advantage to British artillery.
-The monsoon rains also descended at this point (Arakan receives 200 in per annum), dissuading the Japanese from following up their successes.
+The British stand had also bought enough time for the monsoon rains to arrive in force (Arakan receives 200 in per annum), dissuading the Japanese from following up their successes.